kainath05/kainath05/README.md

 ## 👩‍💻 About Me

 Hello!
-I am Kainath Ahmed, a dedicated and passionate Computer Science student.
-I am currently pursuing my degree, I enjoy solving complex problems and am always eager to learn new technologies and improve my skills.
+I am Kainath Ahmed, a dedicated and passionate Computer Science student at John Abbott College.
+I enjoy solving complex problems and am always eager to learn new technologies and improve my skills.

 ## 🛠️ Skills